liaoherui/AccuSNV/README.md

 * Inputs (to Snakemake cluster step):
-	* short-read sequencing data of closely related bacterial isolates
+	* short-read sequencing data of bacterial isolates
 	* an annotated reference genome
 * Outputs (of downstream analysis step):
 	* table of high-quality SNVs that differentiate isolates from each other